Inflectra/kronodesk-documentation/docs/Administration_Guide/Installing KronoDesk.md

-Microsoft Windows onto your computer (or that has been pre-installed for you), you need to then make sure that the various prerequisites have been correctly added to your installation before trying to install KronoDesk^®^.
-The KronoDesk^®^ installer will check to ensure that the various prerequisites are in place, and will abort the installation if any are missing, indicating to you what action needs to be taken.
+Microsoft Windows onto your computer (or that has been pre-installed for you), you need to then make sure that the various prerequisites have been correctly added to your installation before trying to install KronoDesk<sup>®</sup>.
+The KronoDesk<sup>®</sup> installer will check to ensure that the various prerequisites are in place, and will abort the installation if any are missing, indicating to you what action needs to be taken.

 We recommend that you install / configure the prerequisites in the following order:

-Install the .NET Framework v4.5.2
+- Install the .NET Framework v4.5.2

-Install SQL Server 2008R2, 2012, 2014, 2016, or 2017.
+- Install SQL Server 2008R2, 2012, 2014, 2016, or 2017.

-Install the latest version of Internet Explorer that your server OS allows
+- Install the latest version of Internet Explorer that your server OS allows

-Ensure that IIS is installed
+- Ensure that IIS is installed

-Ensure that ASP.NET 4.5.2 is enabled
+- Ensure that ASP.NET 4.5.2 is enabled

 ## Install the .NET Framework v4.5.2.